Open Date: March 22, 2021Final Filing Date: Continuous

 - Communicate effectively orally and in writing and able to complete work using electronic format.

 - Ensure time sensitive documentation submitted within established guidelines.

 - Provide consultation and technical assistance to agencies, schools and other organizations.

 - Demonstrate a solid understanding of mental health disorders and treatment

 - Demonstrate an understanding of substance use disorders and treatment

-- Knowledge of DSM 5 Diagnosis
+- Knowledge and application of DSM 5 Diagnosis

 - Develop and maintain positive partnerships within the agency and in the community